inertialsense/docs.inertialsense.com/docs/user-manual/hardware/rugged3.md

 ## I/O Configuration

-The Rugged 2.1 "MAIN" connector pinout can be configured for USB, TTL, RS232, RS485, and CAN by setting the DID_FLASH_CONFIG.cBrdConfig.
+The Rugged 2.1 "MAIN" connector pinout can be configured for USB, TTL, RS232, RS485, and CAN by setting the DID_FLASH_CONFIG.platformConfig.

 |              |              | MAIN-P8P10 | MAIN-P7P9         | MAIN-P11P12 | 1        | 2        |
 | ------------ | ------------ | ---------- | ----------------- | ----------- | -------- | -------- |